kol2104/gym-crm/README.md

 You can see all possible endpoints with correct documentation on `/swagger-ui.html` endpoint or if you prefer JSON format use `/v3/api-docs` endpoint

+To check health indicators of application use `/actuator/health` endpoint.
+Also, you can chack metrics of application on `/actuator/prometheus` endpoint.